jan-polivka/alas-for-the-javascript/README.md

         5. Add checks on stats                              DONE

     Version 0.6
-        1. Put everything in a table
+        1. Put everything in a table                        DONE
-        2. Finish everything on a character
+        2. Finish everything on a character                 DONE
             1. Name and Appearance
                     Appearance would be radio buttons
             2. Stats